-1. AVAILABLE DATA
+1. Available data

-1.1 Consistency, completeness and treatment of gaps in the available data
+1.1 Consistency, completeness, and treatment of gaps in the available data

-The information available was largely complete and consistent.
-Extrapolation, interpolation and realistic worst case assumptions were used to bridge gabs that could not be closed otherwise.
+- The available information was largely complete and consistent. - Extrapolation, interpolation and realistic worst case assumptions were used to bridge gaps that could not be closed otherwise.